NickKelly1/iterable/README.md

 #### notMatching

-Removes items matching the given regex from the collection.
+Removes values matching the given regex from the collection.

 ```ts
 // signature